camunda/camunda-docs/docs/self-managed/setup/install.md

   - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-web-modeler) as Web Modeler is only available to enterprise customers.

 :::note Amazon OpenSearch Helm support
 The existing Helm charts use the Elasticsearch configurations by default.
-The Helm charts can still be used to connect to AWS managed OpenSearch.
-Refer to [Using AWS managed OpenSearch](/self-managed/setup/guides/using-existing-opensearch.md)
+The Helm charts can still be used to connect to AWS-managed OpenSearch.
+Refer to [using AWS-managed OpenSearch](/self-managed/setup/guides/using-existing-opensearch.md).

 **Zeebe**: Configure the [OpenSearch exporter](/self-managed/zeebe-deployment/exporters/opensearch-exporter.md).